Expressing “Give” and “Receive” in Japanese

 More!

-We can talk about giving and receiving actions by using verbs in て-form:
+In Japanese, giving and receiving actions can also be expressed using verbs in the て-form.

 〜てあげる